eventnetusa/eventnet/src/_work/vlasic-pickles.md

-      The artisanal twist on a summer favorite needed a one-of-a-kind activation to win the hearts and taste buds of grocery shoppers, food bloggers, chef's and pickle lovers alike.&nbsp;
+      The artisanal twist on a summer favorite required a one-of-a-kind activation to win the hearts and taste buds of grocery shoppers, food bloggers, chef's and pickle lovers alike.&nbsp;